karenpayneoregon/console-apps/readme.md

 Hope for those just starting out with coding using Console projects find these code samples helpful.

+:heavy_check_mark: MenuConsoleAppBasic project is a great place to see a menu system with json data.

 ![Tree](assets/tree.png)

 ![Data Table Group](assets/dataTableGroup.png)